docrails-tw/guides/source/upgrading_ruby_on_rails.md

 If your test helper contains a call to `ActiveRecord::Migration.check_pending!` this can be removed.
-The check is now done automatically when you `require 'test_help'`, although leaving this line in your helper is not harmful in any way.
+The check is now done automatically when you `require 'rails/test_help'`, although leaving this line in your helper is not harmful in any way.

 ### Cookies serializer